db0/Android-Netrunner-OCTGN/scripts/Autoscripts_legend.md

 When a script is separated by two dollar signs "$$", this serves as an "and" for the engine.
 All the effects of that particular script will be used. card.Autoscript uses "||" like this as well for now.
 All scripts separated by $$ are exetuted serially, one after the other.
+If one of them aborts for some reason, the rest won't be done.
+This is useful for special costs (e.g. "If you inflicted any damage...")

-The first words after the card.AutoAction costs, the card.AutoScript trigger, or the || and $$ separators are always the core commands to be called.
+The first words after the card.AutoAction costs, the card.AutoScript trigger, or the || and $$ separators are always what is called the __Core Commands__.
 These core commands are what tell the engine the general idea of what it's going to be doing for this script part.

 To put this all together: lets take a script like: `A1B1G0T0:Draw2Cards$$Gain3Bits||A1B2G0T0:Gain1Agenda Points`